OnroerendErfgoed/brdrQ/README.md

 ### Pre-requisites

-- QGIS >3.34.8: The plugin has been developed and tested based on QGIS 3.34.8.
-(In older versions, the plugin might give unexpected behaviour)
+- 3.36 <= QGIS-version < 4.x :  The plugin has been developed and tested based on QGIS 3.36.
+In older versions, the plugin might give unexpected behaviour.
+Adaptations for QGIS 4 are not yet available.
-- brdr needs Shapely 2.0.2 or higher.
-This version of Shapely is already available by default in QGIS version 3.34.8 and higher on Windows installations.
-On Linux and Mac this may not be the case.
-If the modules are not found, the plugin will attempt to install both 'brdr' and 'shapely' from Pypi.
+- brdrQ is dependent on some other python packages (brdr,Shapely,...).
+If these packages are not found, the plugin will attempt to install both 'brdr', 'shapely' and others from Pypi.

 ## The brdrQ - PLUGIN